 Section 3.
 Approval Requirements for Certain Ordinances and Resolutions.
 No ordinance or resolution appropriating money exceeding the sum of One Hundred Dollars (\$100.00), imposing taxes, or authorizing the borrowing of money, shall be passed except by a recorded affirmative vote of a majority of Council Members.
-No ordinance appropriating money exceeding the sum of One Thousand Dollars (\$1,000), imposing taxes or authorizing the borrowing of money shall pass on the date of its introduction.
+No ordinance appropriating money exceeding the sum of One Thousand Dollars (\$1,000), imposing taxes, or authorizing the borrowing of money shall pass on the date of its introduction.
 The vote on such ordinance or resolution shall be taken by "ayes" and "nays" and shall be entered on the journal, and the affirmative vote of a majority of Council Members shall be necessary for its passage.
 No ordinance or resolution amending or changing the rate of license fees or taxes imposed by the City of Petersburg shall pass on the day of its introduction.

 Section 4.
-Public Hearings.
+Public Hearing.
 The presiding officer shall provide an opportunity for the public to be heard on each ordinance or resolution considered by Council.
 Where specific procedures for public hearing are established by law, such procedures shall be followed.
 In all other instances, public comment will be heard after a motion for adoption of the ordinance or resolution has been accepted by the presiding officer and prior to discussion by Council.
+Once the floor has been given to a speaker for a public hearing or public comment, no Member of Council, member of the City's Administration, or person other than the Presiding Officer shall interrupt or engage in discourse or discussion with the speaker unless specifically authorized to do so by the Presiding Officer.
 Once Council has started discussing the motion, no further input from the public will be accepted.